IRDG2OI/seatizen-to-zenodo/README.md

 If you don't want to zip the sessions, do not fill in a path, leave the quotes empty.

 - **useless_images_path** <br/>
-It's the folder path where useless images will me moved. <br/>
+It's the folder path where useless images will be moved. <br/>
 (ex: ***'/my/path/to/useless_images_folder/'***) <br/>
 If you don't want to move the useless images, leave the quotes empty.